georgegognadze/awesome-resources/README.md

 + <a href="http://www.lynda.com/Developer-training-tutorials/50-0.html/" target="_blank"> Lynda </a> lynda.com is a leading online learning company that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals. :arrows_counterclockwise:
 + <a href="https://courses.platzi.com/" target="_blank"> Platzi </a> Develop your skills by learning from top industry leaders at your own pace.
 Learn Marketing, Design, Programming and more to help grow your career!  :arrows_counterclockwise:
 + <a href="https://laracasts.com/" target="_blank"> Laracasts </a> The best PHP and Laravel screencasts on the web.  :moneybag:
 + <a href="https://www.safaribooksonline.com/" target="_blank"> Safari Books Online </a> Safari by O'Reilly is the premier popular online book collection containing thousands of best-selling, top-rated IT, computing, technology and business books by leading authors.
-Safari characterizes itself as a "world’s most comprehensive technology and business learning platform".  :arrows_counterclockwise:
+Safari characterizes itself as a "world’s most comprehensive technology and business learning platform".  :moneybag:

 #### License
 [![CC0](http://i.creativecommons.org/p/mark/1.0/88x31.png)](http://creativecommons.org/publicdomain/mark/1.0/)